Chevrolet Camaro Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Chevrolet Camaro are $1,434 a year for full coverage.
-Comprehensive insurance costs on average $308, collision costs $552, and liability coverage is $416.
-A policy with just liability insurance costs around $474 a year, with coverage for high-risk drivers costing $3,106 or more.
-Teen drivers pay the highest rates at $5,342 a year or more.
+Estimated auto insurance rates for a Chevrolet Camaro are $1,434 annually for full coverage.
+Comprehensive costs around $308 each year, collision costs $552, and liability is $416.
+Liability-only insurance costs around $474 a year, with high-risk driver insurance costing around $3,106.
+16-year-old drivers pay the most at $5,342 a year or more.

 Average premium for full coverage: $1,434

-Estimates include $500 policy deductibles, 30/60 split liability limits, and includes medical/PIP and uninsured motorist coverage.
-Estimates are averaged for all states and for all Camaro models.
+Estimates include $500 comprehensive and collision deductibles, bodily injury liability limits of 30/60, and includes medical and UM/UIM coverage.
+Rates include averaging for all states and Camaro models.

 Use the form below to get customized rates for your location.